vehicle-lang/vehicle/HACKING.md

 * We currently have two types of tests for Vehicle.

-* Running `make test` will run the entire test suite.
+* Running `cabal run build test` will run the entire test suite.

-* Running `make test-accept` will run the entire test suite adn accept all of the changed output files.
+* Running `cabal run build test-accept` will run the entire test suite and accept all of the changed output files.
   *Warning*: Only run this if you are okay with the changes to the output!

 * Running `cabal test --test-option="-p /X/"` will only run tests